Frequently Asked Questions#

 # Load EEGLAB .set file

-# Load from BIDS dataset
+# Load from a BIDS dataset

 # Load from MNE-Python